wp-plugins/jonradio-shortcodes-anywhere-or-everywhere/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows Shortcodes to be used nearly Everywhere, not just in Posts and Pages.
+Allows Shortcodes to be used nearly everywhere, not just in posts and pages.

 == Description ==